sgp715/sgp715.github.io/README.md

 ## About Me
-I enjoy programming and I enjoy learning new technologies.
-I decided to create this blog because I wanted to be able to talk through projects as I begin working on them.
-And them be able to come back and look at the progress I have made and remember the process of going through the project as well.
-If I also happen to help someone else learn something along the way that's a bonus.
+I enjoy programming, and I enjoy learning new technologies.
+I decided to create this blog because I wanted to be able to talk through projects as I am working on them.
+I also want be able to come back and look at the process of learning.
+If I also happen to help someone else learn something along the way, that's a bonus.

 ## Posts
 * None